 Upgrading MemberMouse to the Latest Version

 When a new version of MemberMouse is available you'll see a notification bar at the top of your pages within the WordPress admin area.
-Click the Click here to upgrade link to go to the WordPress Plugins page.
+Click the Please update now link to go to the WordPress Plugins page.

 Once on the WordPress Plugins page, scroll down to the MemberMouse plugin and you'll see a message that says there's a new version of the MemberMouse plugin available.
 Click the update now link to start the update process.